-KEY PREMISES FOR THE AMP The present industry structure remains The Vector electricity network will continue to operate as a stand-alone, regulated electricity distribution business (not vertically-integrated).
+Key Premises for the AMP Rey Fremises for the AMF The present industry structure remains The Vector electricity network will continue to operate as a stand-alone, regulated electricity distribution business (not vertically-integrated).
 Open access of the network will be maintained.
-The transmission grid will continue to be owned and operated by a separate entity and operated to the good of the larger New Zealand economy.
+The transmission grid will continue to be owned and operated by a separate entity.
 Grid development will continue broadly in its current direction and the existing grid will be maintained in accordance with good industry practice, ensuring that sufficient electricity capacity, at appropriate reliability levels, will be retained to meet the needs of Vector's customers.
 Existing Vector electricity business operation model remains Field services will continue to be outsourced.
 Adequate resources with the relevant skills will be available to implement the works programme to deliver the service to the required level.
+(Alternative approaches for field services provision were investigated three years ago, prior to the current field services contracts being awarded.
+The commercial model for these contracts is continually tested and refined.
+Any changes to the provisions of the contract require negotiation with the field services providers.)
 Current supply reliability levels remain unchanged Under the current regulatory arrangement in New Zealand, there is no clear incentive to improve network reliability from historical levels.
-However, it is imperative that reliability does not deteriorate.
-In addition, previous customer survey results indicate Vector's customers in general are satisfied with the quality of service they receive, at the level of price they pay for the service.
+However, it is imperative that reliability does not materially deteriorate.
+Under current price quality regulation Vector will therefore ensure reliability levels are maintained.
+Customer survey results indicate Vector's customers in general are satisfied with the quality of service they receive, at the level of price they pay for the service.
+There is no material evidence to support increased service levels with the associated price increases.
 Safety will not be compromised Safety of the public, our staff and our contractors is paramount.
 Asset management must drive this.
-A deteriorating asset base will be avoided In general, assets will be replaced before they become obsolescent, reach an unacceptable condition, can no longer be maintained or operated, or suffer from poor reliability.
+Current safety regulations place the accountability for public safety on Vector as the owner of the assets.
+This is not expected to change.
+Vector fully complies with New Zealand safety codes, prescribed network operating practices and regulations.
+A deteriorating asset base will be avoided In general, assets will be replaced when economic to do so, which is likely to be before they become obsolescent, reach an unacceptable condition, can no longer be maintained or operated, or suffer from poor reliability.
 (In a number of instances where it is technically and economically optimal and safety is maintained, some assets will be run to failure before being replaced.)
-The networks will fully adhere to safety regulations and Vector fully complies with New Zealand safety codes, prescribed network operating practices and

-KEY PREMISES FOR THE AMP standard regulations.
 Regulatory requirements will be met Regulatory requirements with regards to information disclosure or required operating standards will be met accurately and efficiently.
-A sustainable, long-term focused network will be maintained Asset investment levels will be appropriate to support the effective, safe and reliable operation of the network.
+A sustainable, long- term focused network will be maintained Asset investment levels will be appropriate to support the effective, safe and reliable operation of the network.
 Expenditure will be incurred at the economically optimum investment stage without unduly compromising supply security, safety and reliability.
 New assets will be good quality and full life-cycle costing will be considered rather than short-term factors only.
-Networks will be effectively maintained, adhering to international best-practice asset management principles.
-Gold-plating or excess assets are not acceptable.
+Networks will be effectively maintained, adhering to international best- practice asset management principles.
+Avoid over design or building excess assets.
 Investments must provide an appropriate commercially sustainable return reflecting their risks.
-Existing reliability and supply quality levels will generally be maintained This may change, depending on the Commerce Commission's final interpretation of Section 54Q of the Commerce Act and the regulatory incentives (or disincentives) this brings about.
-Under normal operating conditions the full required demand will be met Assets will not be unduly stressed or used beyond appropriate short or long-term ratings to avoid damage.
-Network security standards (for delivery) will be met In exceptional cases breaches may be accepted, as long as this is consciously accepted, explicitly acknowledged and communicated to affected parties and contingency plans prepared to cater for asset failure.
-The security standards are based on Vector's best understanding of customer requirements and the price/quality trade-offs they would like to make.
-Asset-related risks will be managed to appropriate levels Network risks will be clearly understood and will be removed or appropriately controlled - and documented as such.
-An excessive future "bow- wave" of asset replacement will be avoided Although asset replacement is not age-predicated, there is a strong correlation between age and condition.
-To avoid future replacement capacity constraints or rapid performance deterioration, age-profiles will be monitored and appropriate advance actions taken.
-Quality of asset data and Vector's asset management is highly dependent on
+Existing efficiency, reliability and supply quality levels will generally be This may change, depending on the Commerce Commission's decisions in relation to an s-factor regime to improve quality and the Commission's final interpretation of Section 54Q of the Commerce Act and the regulatory incentives (or disincentives) this brings about.